What a way to go.

 I finished out my weekend listening to the dulcet tones of Liza Kate, providing the musical accompaniment to two silent films at the Silent Music Revival at Gallery 5.

 The second was a collaboration between Luis Bunuel and Salvador Dali, both of whom wanted to put their dreams into a film.
 Un Chien Andalou is from 1929 and was full of graphic and sexual references that would never have been acceptable in the U.S. at such an early date, like, say, eyeball slitting and bare breast fondling.

-I've seen her perform many times before, but my favorite memory is a Gallery 5 show she did a couple years ago.
-She took the stage after the previous performer and the audience paid her no mind, continuing to talk away.
+I've seen her perform many times before, but my favorite memory is a Gallery 5 show she did a couple years ago when she took the stage after the previous performer and the audience paid her no mind, continuing to talk away.

 The audience comes for the pleasure of a vintage silent film and an outstanding local musician or band.
-Who'd want to talk through either of those?
+Who'd want to talk through either of those delightful things?